 If we see any trash laying around where we camp, we try to pick it up because it draws less attention to us – and is just better for nature.

-Personally, we try arrive at our chosen camping spot well before nightfall.
+Personally, we try to arrive at our chosen camping spot well before nightfall.

-Before you arrive at a camping spot, try to get everything done including dinner, dishes, bathroom needs, etc. The less you move around once you get to a location, the better it is.
+Before you arrive at a camping spot, try to get everything done including dinner, dishes, bathroom needs, etc. The less you move around once you get to a location, the less attention you’ll draw to yourself.

 This way when you get to the camping area you can dim the lights, relax and hang out undisturbed.

-Don’t Stay In The Same Spot Too Long
+11. Don’t Stay In The Same Spot For Too Long

 As a rule of thumb, when stealth camping we never stay in the same spot for longer than a day or two.
 After a couple of days, your van is sure to attract someone’s attention so it’s best to rotate your camping spots.